 - 1 medium onion diced

-- 8.5 cups warm fish stock (2 liters) or shellfish stock -- it must be warmed or room temperature
+- 8.5 cups fish or shellfish stock warm or room temperature

-- 4-5 pieces of shellfish per person such as shrimp, mussels, or clams
+- 4-5 pieces shellfish per person such as shrimp, mussels, or clams

 Instructions

-- Put a large, heavy pot over medium heat (I use a cast iron pan or a Dutch oven).
-Add the olive oil and slowly cook the diced onion and pepper until tender and browned (about 10 minutes).
+- Put a heavy Dutch oven over medium heat, then add the olive oil and heat.
+Slowly cook the diced onion and pepper until soft and browned, about 10 minutes.

-- Add the rice and stir for a couple of minutes, allowing the rice to coat itself in the oil but making sure it never burns or sticks.
+- Add the rice and cook for a couple of minutes, stirring constantly to make sure it never burns or sticks.

 Notes